schlepfilter/nodp/doc/Intro.md

 ---

-So you're curious in learning this new thing called Functional Reactive Programming (FRP), particularly its variant comprising of Sodium, Reflex, Reactive Banana, Flapjax and others.
+So you're interested in learning about this new thing called Functional Reactive Programming (FRP), particularly its variant comprising of Sodium, Reflex, Reactive Banana, Flapjax and others.

 The hardest part of a learning journey is **thinking in FRP**.
 It's a lot about letting go of old imperative and stateful habits of typical programming, forcing your brain to work in a different paradigm.
 I hope this helps you.